Posted on Saturday, April 15th, 2023 at 7:44 am

 How Long After Mediation Will I Receive My Money?

 The time it takes to receive your money can vary depending on specific factors.
 It may vary from a few weeks to a few months.
 It depends on the settlement agreement terms and an insurance company’s policies and procedures.
 If the settlement agreement requires court approval, receiving your money may take even longer.

 Contact a Personal Injury Lawyer Today

-If you were injured in an accident due to someone else’s negligence, you need a personal injury lawyer to help you pursue the compensation you deserve.
-Your lawyer will thoroughly investigate your case, analyze who is at fault, assess your injuries and damages, and demand money from the insurance company to cover your losses.
+If you were injured in an accident due to someone else’s negligence, an attorney can help you pursue compensation.
+Your lawyer will investigate your case, analyze fault, assess injuries and damages, and demand money from the insurance company.
 If the insurance is unreasonable and unwilling to settle your case, we will take your case to court.
 Call an experienced personal injury lawyer from Jonathan R. Brockman, P.C. at (770) 205-8827 for a free consultation today.